johnobriendev/discAPI/README.md

 # Disc Inventory API

 This is the backend API for the disc inventory management system.
+It is built with Express, MongoDB, and AWS S3.
+This projects serves as an Admin portal for an inventory of a Disc Golf Store, where the admin can create manufacturers, disc types, discs, and instances of a disc.
+The Admin view allows the admin to populate the mongoDB database with this information.
+It also serves as API for the frontend display of an E-Commerce page for the disc golf store, where the discs stored in the database are displayed forsale with all of their characteristics.
+The admin view can be found here: [Link](https://debonair-rounded-opinion.glitch.me/catalog) The frontend for the E-Commerce store can be found here: [Link](https://barrysdiscs.netlify.app/)

 ## Getting Started